Another work in progress; any thoughts/feedback

 Dietary fat saturation has well recognised

-effects on plasma lipids: replacing typical C12–16 SFAs with C18 MUFAs or PUFAs
+effects on plasma lipids: replacing typical C12–16 SFAs with C18 MUFAs/PUFAs

 lowers apoB and total/LDL cholesterol, and to a smaller extent triglycerides,

-In addition, more recent trials find dietary SFAs can increase LDL sphingolipids
+addition, recent trials find dietary SFAs can increase LDL sphingolipids and

-and aggregation in vitro, whereas UFAs lower LDL proteoglycan binding in
+aggregation in vitro, whereas C18 UFAs lower LDL proteoglycan binding in

-Clearly these effects of UFAs may be beneficial by lowering arterial
+effects of UFAs may be beneficial by lowering arterial lipoprotein and lipid

-lipoprotein and lipid retention—the major prerequisite to atherogenesis 74.
-On the other hand, the effect of
+retention—the major prerequisite of atherogenesis 79.
+On the other hand, the effect of dietary fats on

-PUFAs) typically lower LDL and HDL oxidation, and susceptibility to copper
+lower LDL and HDL oxidation, and susceptibility to copper oxidation (i.e. lag

 n-6 PUFA-rich diets increase linoleate/oleate ratios in plasma and plaques, and